Valentine’s Day 2019

 It must be a unique challenge for “young” people today, navigating in the midst of the debris left by so many “legacy” companies, some of which they’ve never even heard!
 Even more unsettling are the workers who must pick up their final paychecks at plants and companies whose closure came as a complete shock.

 I’ve covered my contempt for the Corporation fairly well in the mid-May 2017 essay, The Corporation is Always Wrong.
-Whenever the wretched corporation is mentioned, Dear Husband tells me, much like the characters tell The Beast in the Disney Beauty and the Beast: “You must control your temper!”
+Whenever the wretched corporation is mentioned, Dear Husband tells me: “You must control your temper!”

 It is therefore with utter self-control that I now address the disappointment and frustration that I used to feel about capitalist enterprises in this land of opportunity.
 I believe I’ve adequately worked through my anger management.
 (I know, that’s what They all say!)